sktime/pytorch-forecasting/docs/source/faq_v2.rst

 * **What is the difference between TimeSeries, TimeSeriesDataSet and DataModule?**

-  In v1, ``TimeSeriesDataSet`` handled everthing from data loading to preprocessing and batching in a single monolithic class.
-In v2, these responsibilites are split into ``TimeSeries`` (D1 layer, raw data only) and ``DataModule`` (D2 layer, preprocessing and batching).
+  In v1, ``TimeSeriesDataSet`` handled everything from data loading to preprocessing and batching in a single monolithic class.
+In v2, these responsibilities are split into ``TimeSeries`` (D1 layer, raw data only) and ``DataModule`` (D2 layer, preprocessing and batching).